-Fig. 2 illustrates the architecture of the proposed LGD for joint beamforming, where $\Delta \bold{X} $ layer and ${\bold{W}}$ layer are implemented, with their parameters corresponding to the position offsets of PAs and the transmit beamforming matrix, which are also updated at each iteration by back-propagating the loss function $ {\cal F}$.
-Note that the learnable parameters are not trained in advance using a dataset, but instead are adapted in a task-driven manner using gradient descent on problem (P1), without requiring labeled data.
-As a result, each update of $\bold{\Theta} = \{ \Delta \bold{X},W\} $ parameters can be viewed as a form of implicit training during problem solving.
-In Fig. 2, the constraints are achieved through different activation functions.
+As can be seen from the Fig. \ref{Fig.3}, the constraints are achieved through different activation functions.
 For the maximum operator, i.e., $ \max ( \cdot , \cdot )$ in (\ref{eq15}), the rectified linear unit (ReLU) function can be adopted to replace them to facilitate the network training, and the Softmax activation function is employed to normalize the output of $\Delta {\bold{\widetilde X}^{(i)}}$.
 Moreover, we design a custom projection activation function that normalizes the output ${\bold{W}}$ according to the operation defined in (\ref{eq18}).
 Consequently, (\ref{eq12}) can be implemented via a cumulative summation operation, which corresponds to the cumsum operator in PyTorch.
-Furthermore, a fixed learning rate that is too large causes oscillations, while too small slows convergence \cite{9707491}.
-In contrast, Adam demonstrates superior convergence speed and performance are demonstrated by Adam, primarily due to its adaptive learning rate mechanism, which mitigates sensitivity to the initial learning rate.
+Furthermore, a fixed learning rate that is too large causes oscillations, while too small slows convergence \cite{10659326}.
+In contrast, superior convergence speed and performance are demonstrated by Adam, primarily due to its adaptive learning rate mechanism, which mitigates sensitivity to the initial learning rate.